Saturday, March 10, 2012

 10.03.12.
 Orange / white, plastic bollards, steel mesh fence cordon.
 Red zone, serial quake trashed, W facade detail, Christ Church Cathedral

-At Cathedral Walkway entrance by The Crossing at Restart Cashel Mall, Ryan Security had placed a white, plastic, beggar-bucket: " Voluntary Contribution."
-A crowd shuffled along Restart Cashel Mall, to Cathedral Walkway & wandered along Colombo St, past ghost shops, to Christ Church Cathedral.
+At Cathedral Walkway entrance by The Crossing at Restart Cashel Mall, Ryan Security had placed a white-plastic-bucket, labelled: " Voluntary Contribution."
+A crowd shuffled along Restart Cashel Mall to Cathedral Walkway & wandered along Colombo St past ruined-shops to Christ Church Cathedral.

-First sight of the ruined W facade, I saw a red car parked by orange / white, plastic bollards, in front of the Cathedral.
-Apartheid CERA allowed Ryan Security to park a red car in front of the Cathedral, while separated citizens stood behind a steel mesh fence cordon, staring at their beloved Cathedral.
+First sight of the ruined west facade, I saw a red-car parked by orange / white plastic-bollards before the Cathedral.
+CERA allowed Ryan Security to park a red-car in front of the Cathedral, while separated citizens stood behind a steel-mesh-fence-cordon staring at their beloved Cathedral.

 10.03.12.
 Security man by white / orange, plastic bollards, steel mesh fence cordon, post quake, red zone, war memorial, Cathedral Sq.
 Novotel & Pacific Tower / Rendezvous Hotel behind were restored